jczhou02/BeatBox-v2/mashup_daw_strategy_1.md

 - Run this **entire workflow once per anchor section, in section order**, guaranteeing every anchor section is paired with one (or several) non-anchor sections that should mix well.
 - **Output:** a coded representation of the matched sections + metadata (anchor section, matched track/section, keys, BPMs, chord progressions) — the input for the *next* helper function.

-### Next Step (To Be Defined)

-A follow-up helper function will consume the matched-sections structure and determine **timestamps, durations, and placements** on the final mashup timeline.
-(Logic to be specified in the next conversation.)

----

 ## 4. Table-based Single Track Compatible/Mixable Songs Seeker
 A standalone feature that may also act as a alternative step to the spotify query step where users want to find songs to run the mashup api on: users should be able to give a single target song (we have access to its metadata- i.e, key,bpm,cp,melody,etc) and we should return a modern table like view with compatible songs based on the user's targeted parameters or attributes. for instance, i know for now we should at least support this parameters/modes: lyrical (finds specific songs and their lyrical sections that contain the phrase or word the user wants). by default, we can assume the qualifying candidates or base filtered pool of song choices to choose from at least follow the camelot key matching rule explained earlier.
 Lyrical data for songs needs to be something we have to figure out.
 I only know so far that musixmatch api is a solid approach to gaining access to lyrics, I am also open to fetching and storing this as a new column data as well.